Nasal Congestion & Nasal Blockage Treatment at Northeast Atlanta ENT

 How and why does it start?
 What is causing nasal congestion in your daily life?
 How in the world do you treat nasal congestion?
 If you are visiting this page, chances are you have asked yourself similar questions at some point in your life.
 Well our ENT doctors of Northeast Atlanta ENT are here to discuss nasal congestion and to answer the most common questions our patients ask us.

-Many people experience problems with their nasal breathing, including nasal congestion, obstruction, or stuffiness.
+Many people experience problems with their nasal (nose) breathing, including nasal congestion, nasal restriction, obstruction, or stuffiness.
 In fact, this is one of the most common complaints our patients have (and the most oldest complaint).

 Some people may view it as a nuisance, whereas others view nasal congestion as a significant discomfort in their daily lives.
 There are actually 4 main causes of nasal obstruction, including:

 Nasal Congestion Due to Infection.
 How is Nose Congestion Treated?